Acharnae: History

 The oldest confirmed evidence of permanent inhabitation in the area dates from the Neolithic.

 During the Mycenaean period in the Greek Bronze Age the area was continuously inhabited.
 Near the neighbourhood of Lykopetra a Mycenaean tholos tomb has been discovered, while traces of another Bronze Age tomb have been found in the area today called Nemesis.
 Many archaeological reports claim several tomb excavations across the entirety of the area, which all point to the possibility of Acharnae possibly being a politically independent region during the period.

 The largest amount of archaeological evidence dates from the Classical and Hellenistic periods (5th - 2nd centuries BCE).
 It consists mostly of graveyards found throughout the entire area, parts of the ancient deme's road network, as well as parts of hydraulic infrastructure from the 4th century BCE.
 A lot of information is given about the public and private life of the locals during the period by the remnants of the road networks.

 In the first phase of the Peloponnesian War the Lacedaemonian (Spartan) army invaded the Athenian home-region of Attica under the command of king Archidamos II, advancing up to Acharnae as the statesman Pericles gathered the citizens of Attica inside the walls of Athens.
 The Spartan army ravaged the deme and its forestry, setting a series of camps within it, hoping to draw out the Athenians to a pitched battle where the Spartans would have the upper hand.
 The total destruction of Acharnae and the abandonment of the temple of Ares, a sanctuary of great importance in the deme, led to the warlike depiction of its citizens.
 Notably, Aristophanes depicted the Acharnians in his work Lysistrata as violent raiders.
 According to Thucydides the deme offered an army of 3,000 hoplites, 1/10 of the total Athenian army, although this information is believed by historians to be mistaken - there was an analogy of 42 free citizens for every politician of a deme according to the Athenian constitution, thus the number of hoplites Acharnae could offer was only 1,000.

-In the aftermath of the Peloponnesian war and during the Athenian civil war a large battle was commenced in the area between the democratic rebels of Thrasybulus and the forces of the Thirty Tyrants imposed by Sparta.
-Thrasybulus clashed with all of the city's Spartan guard with a force of only 700 men and 2 cavalry divisions attempting to cut off supplies.
+In the aftermath of the Peloponnesian war and during the Athenian civil war, a large battle was commenced in the area between the democratic rebels of Thrasybulus and the forces of the Thirty Tyrants imposed by Sparta.
+Thrasybulus clashed with all the city's Spartan guard with a force of only 700 men and 2 cavalry divisions attempting to cut off supplies.
 The battle was victorious for the democrats, who drove away the enemy and slew about 120 of them.